dream-num/VSC-Univer/README.md

 3. If the file already exists, it will be updated automatically.

 ## I18N Support
-VS-Univer offers internationalization capabilities, allowing users to customize the language settings.
+Univer offers internationalization capabilities, allowing users to customize the language settings.
 Currently, it supports:

 - Chinese
 - English